kdonnay/meltt/README.md

 # [1] 140   4
 ```

 `meltt.duplicates()`, on the other hand, returns a data frame of all events that matched up.
 This provides a quick way of examining and assessing the events that matched.
-Since the quality of any match is only as good as the assumptions one inputs, its key that the researcher qualitatively evaluate the meltt output to assess whether any assumptions should be adjusted.
+Since the quality of any match is only as good as the assumptions we input, its key that the user qualitatively evaluate the meltt output to assess whether any assumptions should be adjusted.
 Like `meltt.data()`, the `columns = ` argument can be customized to return variables of interest.

 Note that the data is presented differently than in `meltt.data()`; here each dataset (and its corresponding variables) is presented in a separate column.
-This is for comparative purposes.
-For example, the entry for row 1 denotes that the 55th entry in the crash_data2 data matched with entry 57 from the crash_data3, whereas no entry from crash_data1 matched.
+This representation is chose for ease of comparison.
+For example, the entry for row 1 denotes that the 55th entry in the crash_data2 data matched with entry 57 from the crash_data3, whereas no entry from crash_data1 matched (as indicated with "dataID" and "eventID" 0 and "date" NA).
 The requested columns are intended to assist with validation.

 ```R
 dups <- meltt.duplicates(output,columns = c("date"))